sparkflows/sparkflows-docs/docs/user-guide/web-app/creating-anlaytics-app.rst

 Below are the steps required to create a new Analytical App:

 #.
 Open the **project** where you want to create an Analytical App.
 #.
-Open the **Applications** tab from the upper-middle bar on from Project Overview page.
+Open the **Applications** tab from the upper-middle bar on Project Overview page.
 #.
 Open the **Create Analytics Application** page.
 #.
 Add the **required fields** on Create Analytics Applications page.
 #. **Save** and **View** the newly created Analytical App.